Larapinta Highlights & Mt Sonder Walk – 7 days

 Plus, This Walk Includes

-- Local Aboriginal guided walks designed to immerse you in the region’s beauty, history and wildlife
+- Local guided walks designed to immerse you in the region’s beauty, history and wildlife

-- Breakfasts, lunch & two-course dinners, plus heaps of snacks, fruit & non-alcoholic beverages on & off the trail
+- 4 breakfasts, 5 lunches & 5 dinners, plus some snacks, fruit & non-alcoholic beverages on & off the trail

 - All National Park Entry Fees